iamam34/manual-testing-web-interface/README.md

 At this stage, visiting the website through your browser should present a login dialog, and your recently generated username-password combination should allow you to see the site.
 It will probably give you a "500: Internal Server Error" because the website hasn't been configured to access the backend database yet... never fear!

 ### Database Configuration
 The web interface is an *interface* to a backend database.
 This means you must have a database somewhere.
 The database must include a table called Tests and a table called TestResults.
 The column names in these tables must match the following specification exactly, but the datatypes are only recommendations.
+In both tables, `id` is the primary key.

 #### Tests
 id      | title        | steps        | expectedResult | creator     | creationDate